What to expect: Loss, Siblings, Fantasy

 The siblings will meet a fascinating cast of animal characters including snakes, possums, skunks, and wolves.
 They will learn the meaning of their mother’s mantra, “Breath of all good things.”
 The mystery of their father’s death will be revealed, and they will discover the value of embracing hope versus despair, while displaying courage and teamwork.

+This book reminds me a bit of Charlotte’s Web and Alice through the Looking Glass, but this plot is unique and the language colorful.
 Length of the book is under 150 pages, one that I feel is just right for a middle grade audience.
 As a bonus, readers may purchase a companion CD with music that matches the various moods and scenarios presented in the book.
 Listening to the music and closing one’s eyes, the reader can easily feel transported inside a Disney movie.

 I highly recommend this Five Star Readers’ Favorite book to middle grade readers interested in a humorous, imaginative adventure fusing realistic and magical elements with characters with whom they can easily empathize.
 Librarians and teachers could use this book as a read aloud to open up discussion on many topics relevant to this audience.